nasa-jpl/open-source-rover/parts_list/extra_parts.md

 ## Extra Parts

 These parts you may either already have, depend on where you're located for a good deal, depend on personal preference, or are optional.
-As a result they are not accounted for in the total price.
+If you do not have any of these, you'll need to add around $500 to the total project cost.

 **Note**: Make sure to go through the list below to make sure you have everything you need.